We believe:

 - In companies and assets that we believe are well positioned to benefit from the transition to a more sustainable economy.

-- In companies that we believe are higher quality, with strong business models and governance, that demonstrate sound management of risk whilst being able to adapt intelligently to changing conditions.
+- In companies with strong fundamentals and compelling relative valuations, that demonstrate sound management of risk whilst being able to adapt intelligently to changing conditions.

 We offer: